delty3/hello-world/README.md

 # hello-world

-Hi, I enjoy using Swift and Java code to make different apps.
+Hi, I enjoy using Swift and Java code to make mobile apps.